-Anthony C. Janetos has been named Director of the Joint Global Change Research Institute as of October, 2006.
+Anthony C. Janetos was Director of the Joint Global Change Research Institute from October 2006 through May of 2013.

 Dr. Janetos previously served as vice president of the H. John Heinz III Center for Science, Economics and the Environment in Washington, D.C., where he directed the center's Global Change Program.
 He has written and spoken widely to policy, business, and scientific audiences on the need for scientific input and scientific assessment in the policymaking process and about the need to understand the scientific, environmental, economic, and policy linkages among the major global environmental issues.